Inference of multi-channel r-process element enrichment in the Milky Way using binary neutron star merger observations: Chemical abundance evolution

 describes the time between the formation of the progenitor stars and the onset of sGRBs. \citet{ZevinNugent2022} found a relatively steep power-law index of $\alpha=-1.83^{+0.35}_{-0.39}$ and a long minimum delay time of $t_{\rm min}=184^{+67}_{-79}$ Myr.
 No strong constraint could be placed on $t_{\rm max}$.
 We assume $t_{\rm max}$ to be the current age of the Universe.
 While this is not a strong assumption for our modelling, we do know of BNS systems that have a longer inspiral time than the age of the Universe.
 Although it is uncertain whether sGRBs are representative of the entire population of BNS mergers, the sGRB population is still one of the best indicators of the evolution of the BNS merger rate.
 Therefore, we use the local BNS merger rate $C_{\rm BNS}$ inferred from LVK observations~\citep{KAGRA:2021duu} to calibrate Eq.~\eqref{eq:rate} instead of $C_{\rm sGRB}$ and project the BNS rate $R_{\rm BNS}(t)$ over time.

 \item \textit{One-zone model:} We describe the Galactic production of iron-peak and r-process elements over cosmic time using the one-zone chemical evolution model of~\citet{SiegelBarnes2019}.
 One-zone models assume instantaneous homogeneous mixing of metals in the interstellar medium (ISM), and thus cannot adequately capture effects of hierarchical structure growth and inhomogeneities due to incomplete mixing associated with rare enrichment events at low metallicity.
 However, they can accurately capture the average enrichment levels of the ISM with r-process elements at high metallicity, once the ISM has been polluted by a significant number of individual events.
-We use the same Galactic in- and outflow rate and the same rates and yields for iron production by core-collapse and Type Ia supernovae as in~\citet{SiegelBarnes2019}, while we adjust the rate and yield of r-process enrichment as traced by Eu according to the local merger rate, DTD, and ejecta mass estimates discussed above.
+We use the same Galactic in- and outflow rate and the same {observationally inferred} rates and yields for iron production by core-collapse and Type Ia supernovae as in~\citet{SiegelBarnes2019}. {Iron-producing core-collapse supernovae are assumed to follow star formation without delay with a local rate of $7.05\times10^{-5}$\,Mpc$^{-3}$\,yr$^{-1}$ \citep{Li2011} and a yield of 0.074\,$M_\odot$ per event \citep{maoz_star_2017}.
+Type Ia supernovae produce 0.7\,$M_\odot$ iron per event and, consistent with that assumption, they are assumed to follow the star formation history with a DTD of the form Eq.~\eqref{eq:DTD_power-law} with $\alpha=-1.0$ and $t_{\rm min} = 40$\,Myr \citep{maoz_star_2017}, calibrated to a production efficiency of $1.3 \times 10^{-3}$ per $M_\odot$ of stellar mass formed \citep{maoz_star_2017}.
+We} adjust the rate and yield of r-process enrichment as traced by Eu according to the local merger rate, DTD, and ejecta mass estimates discussed above.
 The total r-process ejecta mass per event is translated into a Eu mass per event by assuming a solar abundance distribution of r-process elements~\citep{Arnould2007} starting at atomic mass number $A=69$.
-Representing the cumulative total over many individual enrichment events and a rough average to the r-process abundance patterns of many individual observations of r-process enhanced metal-poor stars that have been polluted by a single or only by a few r-process events(e.g.~\citealt{frebel_observations_2023}), the solar r-process abundance pattern provides a reasonable estimate for average r-process enrichment at high metallicity. \end{itemize}
+Representing the cumulative total over many individual enrichment events and a rough average to the r-process abundance patterns of many individual observations of r-process enhanced metal-poor stars that have been polluted by a single or only by a few r-process events (e.g.~\citealt{frebel_observations_2023}), the solar r-process abundance pattern provides a reasonable estimate for average r-process enrichment at high metallicity. {We note that this assumption was made due to the limit of detailed r-process abundance pattern from BNS mergers, and deviations from the solar pattern have been shown~\citep{2023ApJ...943L..12K}.} \end{itemize}